 Need to dive deeper into the backlinks?
 No problem.
 Use the sidebar to navigate to a myriad of other reports:

 The Ahrefs Backlinks feature allows you to view the backlinks to the site you are exploring.
 Why is this important for your domain health?
 You can see which pages of your own site are being linked to the most or how much domain traffic your links are getting.
 Something here is working.
-Be it the content or the style of your most linked pages, this is replicable and therefore you can receive the same success elsewhere within your domain.
-For example, our article on How Much TikTok Creators Make was backlinked in an article on AS.com that has domain traffic of 81.8M readers.
+Be it the content or the style of your most linked pages, this is replicable, and therefore you can receive the same success elsewhere within your domain.
+For example, our article on How Much TikTok Creators Make was backlinked to an article on AS.com that has a domain traffic of 81.8M readers.
 How can we use this information?
 By making additional content about influencer financials or TikTok creators.

-Additionally, the Ahrefs Backlinks report you can view the excerpt of anchor text that links to the site.
+Additionally, in the Ahrefs Backlinks report, you can view the excerpt of anchor text that links to the site.
 Anchor text is crucial in determining the context of a backlink.
 This is important when evaluating your own page in terms of the type of traffic you are receiving.
 For example, if you are an SEO company, you will receive more valuable traffic when a backlink is provided from a domain devoted to blog creation than you will from a domain devoted to IT solutions.

 The Ahrefs Broken Backlinks report will display any backlinks that route to an “error 404” page of a target website.
 For your own page, this can be useful to inform you what backlinks are not working properly.

 The Ahrefs Referring Domains report lists all the domains that link to the site you are exploring.
 One useful element of this report is that the domains link directly to their own Site Explorer dashboards.
 By clicking any link, you can evaluate the credibility and traffic of the site directly on Ahrefs.